On thermodynamics of compact objects: Examples of horizonless compact objects

 In comparison to Eq.~(\ref{eq:PGfirstlaw}), the work performed at the box radius is numerically negligible for macroscopic 2-2-holes with $V_{geo}\sim R^3\ll V_{th}^{(in)}$.
 The major difference between the physical mass and total internal energy is then accounted for by the thermodynamic volume contribution $p_\infty dV_{th}\approx 5dM/8$ with $dM\approx dU+p_\infty dV_{th}$.

-It is instructive to make some comparison with black hole thermodynamics.
-For Schwarzschild black holes, $dM=T_\infty dS$ applies without the volume term because of the vanishing thermodynamic pressure.\footnote{In the extended black hole thermodynamics~\cite{Kastor:2009wy,Cvetic:2010jb} (see~\cite{Kubiznak:2016qmn} for a review), which concerns spacetimes with nonzero cosmological constant $\Lambda$, the pressure $P$ is identified with the cosmological constant, the mass of the black hole is interpreted as enthalpy $H$, and the thermodynamic volume is then given as $V_{th}=(\partial H/\partial P)_S$.
-This definition of thermodynamic volume is apparently irrelevant to our definition of $V_{th}$ in this work. } For thermal 2-2-holes, Eq.~(\ref{eq:firstlaw220}) holds at the leading order of high curvature expansion since the volume term associated with variation of the box boundary has negligible contribution.
-This shows that certain aspects of black hole thermodynamics could be derived from conventional thermodynamics by utilizing non-trivial structure of curved spacetime, and thus are not too mysterious.
+It is instructive to make some comparisons with black hole thermodynamics.
+For Schwarzschild black holes, $dM=T_\infty dS$ applies without the volume term because of the vanishing thermodynamic pressure.
+For thermal 2-2-holes, Eq.~(\ref{eq:firstlaw220}) holds at the leading order of high curvature expansion since the volume term associated with variation of the box boundary has a negligible contribution.
+This shows that certain aspects of black hole thermodynamics could be derived from conventional thermodynamics by utilizing the non-trivial structure of curved spacetime, and thus are not too mysterious.

-For 2-2-holes sourced by semiclassical ideal gas, there is the additional dependence on the conserved number of particles $N$ or the nonzero chemical potential $\mu_\infty$ given in Eq.~(\ref{mumasslessglobal}).
+For 2-2-holes sourced by a semiclassical ideal gas, there is the additional dependence on the conserved number of particles $N$ or the nonzero chemical potential $\mu_\infty$ given in Eq.~(\ref{mumasslessglobal}).
 The relation between $U$ and $M$ remains the same as in Eq.~(\ref{eq:UM22}), while the temperature and total entropy change.
 With Eqs.~(\ref{nT}), (\ref{pnT}), and (\ref{Smasslessglobal}) for the massless ideal gas, we obtain

-Given that $\exp(\mu_\infty/T_\infty)\ll1$ for semiclassical ideal gas, the corresponding thermal 2-2-holes have higher temperature and lower entropy than holes sourced by photon gas of the same mass in Eq.~(\ref{eq:TS1}).
+Given that $\exp(\mu_\infty/T_\infty)\ll1$ for a semiclassical ideal gas, the corresponding thermal 2-2-holes have higher temperature and lower entropy than holes sourced by photon gas of the same mass in Eq.~(\ref{eq:TS1}).
 As the generalization of conventional thermodynamics, it is not surprising that thermal 2-2-hole characteristics can depend on certain aspects of matter properties.